CJAndrew84/GC_OpenRoads/README.md

 ## Why I Built It

-If you've done this manually, you know the pain:
+If you've used the native OpenRoads Designer tools for Drawing Production, you know the pain:
-- extracting sections station by station,
+- creating sections from named boundaries is slow,
-- calculating cut/fill outside the model,
+- graphics are dynamic but annotation isnt,
-- hand-building annotation tables,
+- exporting for others to use (DWG) is a pain,
 - and then redoing all of it after a design change.

 I wanted one graph where I can change interval, limits, scale, or layout and have everything update.